2025 PHRF Spring Racing- Results

 Section 2 – Nominations for office may be made any member and publicized by the Secretary to the fleet at least 5 days prior to the annual meeting.

-Section 3 – No person may be nominated without his/her consent.
+Section 3 – No person may be nominated without their consent.

 Section 4 – Voting shall be by voice vote unless an office is contested, in which case voting shall be by paper ballot for the contested office.

-Section 6 – If an officer is unable to fulfill his/her term, a majority of the Star-Board may appoint a successor to complete his/her term.
+Section 6 – If an officer is unable to fulfill their term, a majority of the Star-Board may appoint a successor to complete the term.

 ARTICLE IX: AMENDMENTS